ckaestne/seai/assignments/G4_continuousdelivery/assignment08.md

 Prefer poor recommendations over missing or very slow answers from your service.
 We will look at the logs (public, in the Kafka stream) to assess downtime.

+You may use [Github classroom](https://classroom.github.com/g/oxo4b3bS) to create a private repository for this assignment.

 ### Continuous Integration for Pipeline Code